 Surprisingly, the hardest part of the journey to reinventing myself, was letting go of my professional identity.

 Resigning from my tenured University position after my husband died was a no brainer.
 I had desired a career-change for a long time, even before he got sick.
-It wasn’t a bad job, it came with a good salary and a lot of perks, but my heart wasn’t in it.
+I had a good job in senior education management.
+It came with a good salary and a lot of perks, but my heart was no longer in it.
 After my confrontation with death, I simply couldn’t go back to the life I had lived before.
 I needed to shed it like a snake sheds its skin.

 But I hadn’t been prepared to so feel naked and vulnerable without my professional identity.
 In our western ‘doing’ cultures we are defined and judged by our work, by our titles and careers and dropping out of a flourishing career is a tough choice.
 Suddenly you are an outcast, both envied and judged by your peers and family.